Procedure Guide ·X-Ray ·2026

 Cost vs Deductible

-At $200-$400, X-rays alone may not exceed your deductible.
-But X-rays are rarely done in isolation — they're part of a larger diagnostic workup.
-The total bill including exam, blood work, X-rays, and treatment often exceeds the deductible, making the X-ray cost reimbursable as part of the claim.
+$200-$400 X-rays alone may not exceed your deductible.
+But X-rays are rarely isolated-they're part of a larger workup.
+Exam, blood work, X-rays, and treatment often exceed the deductible, making the X-ray cost reimbursable.

 Red flag · Pre-existing